d9pouces/PolyArchiv/doc/source/configuration.rst

   * rolling_archive: creates an archive, pushes it to a remote location.
 Deletes some previous archives (say, one per day during six days, then one per week during three weeks, then one per month during 12 months)

-These remote repositories are optional and you can of course use only local backups.
-Several remote parameters (especially the remote location) can depend on the date/time or the hostname (check the remote doc for more information).
+These backup points are optional and you can of course use only local collect points, for example when your collect point is stored on a NFS share.
+All parameters (especially the remote location) can depend on the date and time, and on the hostname.

 Any collect/backup point can be associated to a backup frequency: if a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.